-Source: Planning Commitments for Housing at March 2019
+Source: Planning Commitments for Housing at March 2020

 Hard commitments are the number of dwellings on sites which have planning permission.
 Soft commitments are the number of dwellings on sites either identified for housing in the Local Plan or in a DPD submitted to the Secretary of State, or on sites awaiting signing of legal agreements.

-3.29 Development on greenfield land is anticipated to be substantially higher in the second half of the plan period as the allocations in the Housing Site Allocations DPD begin to deliver increased levels of housing.
-The major non-allocated greenfield sites with outstanding commitments are at Lakeside, Theale where 350 units were allowed at appeal in 2007 and a subsequent application for up to 325 units was allowed, land adjacent to Hilltop in North Newbury where up to 401 homes were allowed on appeal in March 2017, Firlands Farm, Burghfield Common where 90 units were allowed on appeal in July 2015 and Land East of Tull Way where 75 units were allowed on appeal in June 2017.
+3.28 Development on greenfield land is anticipated to be substantially higher in the second half of the plan period as the allocations in the Housing Site Allocations DPD begin to deliver increased levels of housing.
+The major non-allocated greenfield sites with outstanding commitments are at Lakeside, Theale where 350 units were allowed at appeal in 2007 and a subsequent application for up to 325 units was allowed and land adjacent to Hilltop in North Newbury where up to 401 homes were allowed on appeal in March 2017.

-3.30 The change in the definition of previously developed land, in June 2010, to exclude residential gardens is unlikely to have a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.
+3.29 The change in the definition of previously developed land, in June 2010, to exclude residential gardens has not had a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.
 The table below shows the level of development on garden sites.
-At March 2019 there were outstanding commitments for 50 units on residential gardens.
+At March 2020 there were outstanding commitments for 48 units on residential gardens.